nim-lang/nimble/readme.markdown

 license       = "MIT"

-SkipDirs = "SomeDir" ; ./SomeDir will not be installed SkipFiles = "file.txt,file2.txt" ; ./{file.txt, file2.txt} will not be installed
+SkipDirs = "SomeDir" ; ./SomeDir will not be installed SkipFiles = """
+file.txt,
+file2.txt,
+""" ; ./{file.txt, file2.txt} will not be installed

 [Deps]
 Requires: "nimrod >= 0.9.2"